 Placement for field experience refers to the process of locating and securing a site or school that meets the requirements for field experiences.
 The OFE is responsible for approving all field experience placement sites for candidates.
-To fulfill this responsibility, the OFE collaborates with districts across the United States.
+As part of the placement process, the candidate must first apply for their field experiences, and then the OFE will collaborate with the schools and school districts local to each candidate to coordinate their field experience placements.

-Once candidates have explored and received the preliminary consideration to conduct field experiences in the school district, they must complete the Preferred Placement Site Form.
-The Preferred Placement Site Form is located in the ePortfolio and is due during the first course,
+Once candidates have explored and received the preliminary consideration to conduct field experiences in the school district, they must complete the Field Experiences Preferred Placement Form.

-Upon receiving the completed Preferred Placement Site Form, the OFE will attempt to place the candidate in a district listed on the form, and enter into an affiliation agreement with the preferred district..
-The district must agree to host a candidate and the affiliation agreement must be finalized and fully signed before a placement is considered approved.
+Upon receiving the completed Field Experiences Application, the OFE will attempt to place the candidate in a district listed on the Field Experiences Preferred Placement Form and enter into an affiliation agreement with the preferred district.
+The district must agree to host a candidate, and the affiliation agreement must be finalized and fully signed before a placement is considered approved.
 Placement at a preferred site is not guaranteed.
 The OFE will, however, make every effort to place candidates according to their indicated preferences, provided the site meets program requirements.

 Some placement sites or schools may require candidates to submit a résumé as well as complete an in-person interview before the site, school, or district agrees to host them.
 Thus, the OFE may submit a candidate’s résumé to the potential placement sites.
 Interviews may be arranged in one of three ways: a principal or director may make direct contact, the OFE may set up the interview, or the school district office may set up the interview.